tum-pbs/PhiFlow/README.md

 ![Gui](documentation/figures/WebInterface.png)

-Φ<sub>Flow</sub> is a research-oriented, open-source PDE solving toolkit that is fully differentiable.
+Φ<sub>Flow</sub> is a research-oriented, open-source fluid simulation toolkit.
-It is written mostly in Python and can use both NumPy, TensorFlow and PyTorch for execution.
+It is written mostly in Python and can use both NumPy and TensorFlow for execution.

-Having all functionality of a fluid simulation running in a deep learning framework opens up the possibility of back-propagating gradients through the simulation as well as running the simulation on GPUs.
+Having all functionality of a fluid simulation running in TensorFlow opens up the possibility of back-propagating gradients through the simulation as well as running the simulation on GPUs.

 ## Features